September 1, 2021

 On Funding and Facilitation of Cannabis Research

 Due to the manifest misclassification of cannabis into Schedule I of the Controlled Substances Act (CSA), cannabis-related research has been significantly limited.
-Currently, in order to research cannabis, a researcher must first obtain approval from the DEA and FDA and then procure cannabis only from federally-approved production facilities through the National Institute on Drug Abuse (NIDA).
+Currently, in order to research cannabis,and then procure cannabis only from federally-approved production facilities through the National Institute on Drug Abuse (NIDA).
 This arduous and highly-restrictive process poses a significant barrier to productive research into cannabis and its effects on humans.

 Accordingly, SSDP recommends the removal of cannabis from the CSA and applauds the sponsoring offices directives to the Comptroller General, Department of Health and Human Services (HHS) and Department of Transportation for research into societal metrics which may be impacted by legalization, human impact of cannabis, and traffic-related cannabis incidents respectively.
 Rescheduling cannabis elsewhere in the CSA would continue to impose unnecessary burdens on researchers; therefore, removal from the CSA is essential for any legislation that truly seeks to advance the clinical knowledge base around cannabis.

 SSDP, being an organization that promotes harm reduction and drug education, also supports the Centers for Disease Control and Prevention (CDC) advancing the study of public health prevention strategies.
 The NIH may consider utilizing tax revenue from cannabis sales to fund grant opportunities modeled after programs such as the Howard Hughes Medical Institute Gilliam Fellowship.
 Such programs will allow underrepresented minority groups and/or those affected by the War on Drugs access to fellowship funding for their respective cannabinoid research.

 On Opportunities to Expand Restorative Justice and Access to Capital for Disadvantaged Entrepreneurs